 Ocula is organized on a voluntary basis.
-The Members of the Editorial Board, Editors and Referees work for free.
 So we ask the Authors to make the final version of their text the closest they can to the Ocula publishing format, in order to support the staff’s work.

 To consult the editorial rules click here.

 Ocula does not apply any author's submission fee, any article processing charge (APC).
 Ocula is therefore an Open Content Journal.